Raviegupta/React-Practice/JavaScript/Js-CAT-B.md

     ```
 3. Lexical Scope
     - Scoping is controlled by the `placement` of functions and blocks in the code.
-    - In lexical scope, a function can access variables defined in its outer function or global scope.
+    - In lexical scope, `a function can access variables defined in its outer function or global scope`.
     ```
         function outerFunction() {
             var outerVar = 'I am an outer variable';